-Family Medicine Outstanding Core Clinicial Experience Award 1 MS4 Outstanding academic and professional performance in the Family Medicine Core Clinical Experience Dept. of Family Medicine AMWA Glasgow-Rubin Certificate of Commendation 1 MS4 AMWA female or gender diverse individual who graduates at the top of the class Students self-nominate, Committee selects Gregory Magarian Award for Excellence in Internal Medicine 1 MS4 Senior medical student who has demonstrated excellence in the specialty of Internal Medicine Dept. of Internal Medicine Gold Humanism Honor Society Percentage of MS3 class Students who demonstrate humanistic traits and are exemplars of compassionate patient care Nominated by MS3 class; Members Vote Harry G. G. Kingston Anesthesiology and Perioperative Medicine Outstanding Award 1 MS2, MS3, or MS4 Medical student who has demonstrated excellence in the specialty of Anesthesiology Dept. of Anesthesiology and Perioperative Medicine James B. Reuler Service Award 1 MS4 Recognizing outstanding service by a medical student Nominated and voted by MS4 class Leonard Tow Humanism in Medicine Award 1 MS4 Senior medical student who exemplifies the humanistic qualities of a physician Nominated by MS4 class; selected by Committee Mark Nichols, MD Obstetrics and Gynecology Award 1 or 2 MS4s Outstanding performance in the specialty of Obstetrics and Gynecology Dept. of OB/Gyn.
-Mary Gonzales Lundy Family Medicine Award 1 or 2 MS4s Senior medical student who has demonstrated excellence in the specialty of family medicine Dept. of Family Medicine Outstanding Medical Student in Radiation Medicine 1 or 2 MS4s Senior medical student who has demonstrated excellence in the specialty of radiation medicine Dept. of Radiation Robert B. Taylor, MD Family Medicine Award 1 MS4 Senior medical student who best exemplifies the qualities of a Family Medicine physician Dept. of Family Medicine Scholarly Project Capstone Poster Award 5-6 MS3 or MS4s Awarded during the Scholarly Project Capstone event each year Scholarly Project Concentration Leads and Program Tech School of Medicine Medical Student Award for Research 2 to 4 MS4s Outstanding research while enrolled in medical school Students self-nominates; Committee selects Society for Academic Emergency Medicine Award 1 MS4 Demonstrated excellence in the specialty of emergency medicine Dept. of Emergency Medicine United States Public Health Service Excellence in Public Health Award 1 MS4 Recognizing contribution to public health by a medical student US Public Health Service William O. Stahl, MD Award for Oregon Rural Health Practitioners 1 MS4 or PA MD and/or PA dedicated to Family Medicine Residency and/or practice in rural Oregon Dept. of Family Medicine
+Outstanding Family Medicine Core Clinical Experience Award 1-2 MS4 Outstanding academic and professional performance in the Family Medicine Core Clinical Experience Dept. of Family Medicine AMWA Certificate of Commendation 1 MS4 Must have had significant contributions to advancing women in medicine, women's health, and/or gender equity in addition to leadership roles, or participation in activities as an AMWA member while a medical student at OHSU, and is recognized as one individual graduating at the top of the class Self-identifying women or gender diverse students apply, committee selects AMWA Glasgow-Rubin Citation for Academic Achievement # varies, MS4 Must have contributed, as a medical student, to the OHSU School of Medicine by advancing women in medicine, women's health, and/or gender equity Self-identifying women or gender diverse students apply, committee selects Gregory Magarian Award for Excellence in Internal Medicine 1 MS4 Excellent clinical performance in internal medicine and embodying the personal and professional attributes of an outstanding internist Dept. of Internal Medicine Department of Medicine Humanism Award for Students Bound for Internal Medicine # varies, MS4 Pursuing internal medicine residency who models compassionate care, champions patient advocacy, or is willing to go the extra mile simply in the best interest of the patient Dept. of Internal Medicine Gold Humanism Honor Society Percentage of MS3 class Students who demonstrate humanistic traits and are exemplars of compassionate patient care Nominated by MS3 class; Members Vote Harry G. G. Kingston Anesthesiology and Perioperative Medicine Outstanding Award 1 MS4 Medical student who has demonstrated excellence in the specialty of Anesthesiology Dept. of Anesthesiology and Perioperative Medicine James B. Reuler Service Award 1 MS3 Recognizing outstanding service by a medical student Nominated and voted by MS3 class Leonard Tow Humanism in Medicine Award 1 MS4 Senior medical student who exemplifies the humanistic qualities of a physician Nominated by MS4 class; selected by Committee Mark Nichols, MD Obstetrics and Gynecology Award 1 or 2 MS4s Outstanding performance in the specialty of Obstetrics and Gynecology Dept. of OB/Gyn.
+Mary Gonzales Lundy Family Medicine Award 1 or 2 MS4s Senior medical student who has demonstrated excellence in the specialty of family medicine Dept. of Family Medicine Outstanding Medical Student in Radiation Medicine 1 or 2 MS4s Senior medical student who has demonstrated excellence in the specialty of radiation medicine Dept. of Radiation Robert B. Taylor, MD Family Medicine Award 1 MS4 Senior medical student who best exemplifies the qualities of a Family Medicine physician Dept. of Family Medicine

+Scholarly Project Capstone Poster Award 5-6 MS3 or MS4s Awarded during the Scholarly Project Capstone event each year Scholarly Project Concentration Leads and Program Tech School of Medicine Medical Student Award for Research 2 to 4 MS4s Outstanding research while enrolled in medical school Students self-nominates; Committee selects Society for Academic Emergency Medicine Award 1 MS4 Demonstrated excellence in the specialty of emergency medicine Dept. of Emergency Medicine United States Public Health Service Excellence in Public Health Award 1 MS4 Recognizing contribution to public health by a medical student US Public Health Service William O. Stahl, MD Award for Oregon Rural Health Practitioners 1 MS4 or PA MD and/or PA dedicated to Family Medicine Residency and/or practice in rural Oregon Dept. of Family Medicine William W. Krippaehne Award 1 MS4 Outstanding performance in the Surgery Core Clinical Experience Dept. of Surgery